 We strongly urge all travelers to acquire an ESTA authorization or a valid U.S. visa prior to making travel reservations.
 If you are concerned about your ESTA status, please go to https://esta.cbp.dhs.gov to verify.
 All travelers should verify their ESTA status prior to traveling.

 Yes, under the new Act, the Secretary of Homeland Security may waive these new travel-related VWP restrictions if the Secretary determines that such a waiver is in the law enforcement or national security interests of the United States.
 Such waivers will be granted only on a case-by-case basis.
-As a general matter, categories of travelers who may be eligible for a waiver include:

 You do not apply separately for a waiver.
 Travelers can apply for an ESTA and whether they are eligible for a waiver will be determined on a case-by-case basis as part of the ESTA process, consistent with the terms of the law.